Raymond VI, Count of Toulouse: Problems with the Church

 In November 1215, Raymond and his son (the later Raymond VII, Count of Toulouse) were in Rome with Raymond-Roger, Count of Foix on the occasion of the Fourth Lateran Council to vindicate themselves and dispute the loss of their territories.
 Raymond's son-in-law, Pierre-Bermond II of Sauve, was also there to lay claim to the county of Toulouse, but this claim failed.
 Raymond and his son went from Rome to Genoa and thence to Marseille in February 1216.
 Raymond's son set out from Marseille to regain the family territories in Provence; in May 1216 he besieged Beaucaire and captured it on August 24.

 Meanwhile, Raymond went to Aragon, hoping to rally support.
 From there he engaged in secret negotiations with leaders in Toulouse during 1216.
 Simon de Montfort possibly believed that Raymond was on his way to the city in September 1216; at any rate he returned in great haste from Beaucaire and conducted a partial sack of the city, apparently intended as punishment.
-Finally, on September 12, 1217, Raymond re-entered Toulouse again.
+Finally, on 12 September 1217, Raymond re-entered Toulouse again.
 Simon de Montfort immediately besieged the city once more.
-Simon was killed during the siege (25 June 25, 1218); his son Amaury VI of Montfort took his place, and for five years the Crusade faltered.
+Simon was killed during the siege (25 June 1218); his son Amaury VI of Montfort took his place, and for five years the Crusade faltered.
 The failure of Louis VIII's campaigns, from 1219 to 1226, finally permitted Raymond, and his son and successor, to recover most of their territories.

+Berry College military history professor Laurence W. Marvin made Raymond the subject of his entry in the 2022 anthology The Worst Military Leaders in History.
+Raymond's early diffidence in the face of Church sanctions such as excommunication and interdict cost him serious credibility with allies later on, to the point that they dismissed sound military advice based on his experience.
+They also recalled his desultory prosecution of the 1211 siege of Castelnaudary.
+There, Raymond had built his own heavily fortified camp a great distance from the town, as if he were more worried about being attacked himself, and failed to blockade the area, allowing Simon to regularly resupply.
+At the time he was also ridiculed for restricting himself to the use of catapults against the walls and not attacking Simon's soldiers on sorties outside the walls to repair the damage.